-"(6) include supporting details about competing project alternatives and report tradeoffs in congressional budget requests and related reports; and "(7) explore the development of real property management expertise within the Coast Guard workforce, including members of the Senior Executive Service.
+"(6) include supporting details about competing project alternatives and report tradeoffs in congressional budget requests and related reports; and

+"(7) explore the development of real property management expertise within the Coast Guard workforce, including members of the Senior Executive Service. "(b) BRIEFING.-Not later than December 31, 2020, the ommandant shall brief the Committee on Transpor-

-"(b) BRIEFING.-Not later than December 31, 2020, the Commandant shall brief the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on the status of the actions required under subsection (a)."
+Commandant shall brief the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on the status of the actions required under subsection (a)."